scottj97/environment-modules-in-git/README.md

 * To be able to track changes to the system-wide Modulefiles using Git.

+* To enable testing of new tool versions (with their associated Modulefiles) before making the new version generally available (since the new Modulefile will not be public until pushed).

 ## Assumptions

 * You have Environment Modules installed on your system